Our goal is to help you increase clarity and

 Thank you for clicking to learn more about our premarital counseling service!
 You will find the answers to many questions below!

-My wife and I have earned Master’s degrees in Marriage and Family Therapy and have served clients since 2008.
-We have developed a comprehensive, well-tested, 16-week Biblically based curriculum for those who are dating and/or looking to get married.
+We (Eric and Heather) have each earned accredited master’s degrees in Marriage and Family Therapy and have served clients since 2008.
+We have developed a comprehensive, well-tested, four-month, Biblically-based curriculum for those who are dating or engaged.
 Our curriculum will help you learn to understand your relational differences, resolve current issues, and give you a forecast of what lies ahead for you both – in both the joys and the difficulties – so that you can prepare now for when they come and even learn to avoid the obstacles altogether!
 (How much would that be worth to you?)
 Some couples come to us wondering if they should continue their relationships; whereas, others come to us with that decision made, but still want to know how to have a more vibrant, healthy marriage.
 In either case, our program will benefit you.

 The following contains common questions you may have about the premarital counseling process.
-If you have any questions that are not addressed, please contact us and let us know!
+If you have any questions that are not addressed below, please contact us and let us know!

 - Do you use Biblical principles?